DirtyHairy/r77-firmware-ng/README.md

    is 5 seconds.
  * `WAIT_FOR_ETH0`: Don't just delay, but wait indefinitely until `eth0` is available before continuing boot (and bringing up the network).
+ * `DONT_OVERCLOCK`: This keeps the CPU frequency at 1GHz instead of overclocking it to 1.2GHz.
+   This may stop consoles with buggy hardware from crashing, but you will get audio jittering in very demanding (DPC+,CDF) games.

 # License